1912 Socialist National Convention

-The 1912 Convention of the Socialist Party of America was held in Tomlinson Hall in Indianapolis from May 12 to May 18, 1912.
+The 1912 Socialist National Convention was held in Tomlinson Hall in Indianapolis from May 12 to May 18, 1912.
+It saw the Socialist Party of America again nominate Eugene V. Debs for president.
+Debs had been its presidential nominee in the previous two presidential elections.
+For vice president, the convention nominated Emil Seidel, the former mayor of Milwaukee.

 The Convention

 The convention was held at the Tomlinson Hall in Indianapolis from May 12 to May 18, 1912.

 The convention was called to order by party national secretary John M. Work and roll was called by delegate Gustave Strebel.
 Party co-founder Morris Hillquit of New York served as chairman.

 The Party leadership constructed an agenda to address pressing issues relevant to the Party's political orientation such as nominating presidential candidates to run.
 The leadership also sought input on topics of using direct action instead of only participating in electoral politics.
 The topic of direct action surfaced as the Industrial Workers of the World (IWW) led a recent strike known as the Lawrence Strike.